Archive Important Rules for Technology at Home Parents Must Know

 Use a Parental Control App

 You can’t be with your kid all the time.
 Sometimes, they’ll be left alone, or go to school or a friend’s house.
 Believe it or not, they may even hide their activity!
-These are all reasons why you should install a parental control app.
+These are all reasons why you should install a parental control app and set technology rules for teens and younger children.

-Using a parental control app like Safes, you can monitor your child’s digital well-being and technology usage with your own technology.
+Using a parental control app like Safes, you can monitor your child’s digital well-being and technology usage and set limits for them.
 To learn more about Safes’s features and pricing feel free to download the app and try it out for 14 days free of charge!

 Mohammad